 NSCLC: non-small cell lung cancer

+TNBC: triple negative breast cancer

 Appendix B: Therapeutic Alternatives

 This table provides a listing of preferred alternative therapy recommended in the approval criteria.
-The drugs listed here may not be a PDL agent and may require prior authorization.
+The drugs listed here may not be a formulary agent for all relevant lines of business and may require prior authorization.